When it’s warm…

 If land adventure is more your speed, hiking trails abound and bicycles are a welcome mode of transport.
 The Great Waters is also a place of great contrasts.
 Nationally-renowned sites, like Tahquamenon Falls, are featured alongside lesser known treasures, like Crisp Point Lighthouse.
 While one is sure to find fine dining and first class accommodations in some areas of Great Waters, others are more aptly enjoyed with a tent and campfire.

-If you’re ready to experience the wondrous sights of the Sault area, you’ve a wide range of options and opportunities!
-You can enjoy a brisk morning walk through the forest before breakfast or pack up your tent and hike for days in the impressive countryside.
+If you’re ready to experience the wondrous sights of the Sault area, you have a wide range of options and opportunities!
+You can enjoy a brisk morning walk through the forest before breakfast or pack up your tent and hike for days through the impressive countryside.
 Threading its way across our landscape the North Country National Scenic Trail links outstanding scenic, natural, recreational, historic, and cultural areas from New York to North Dakota.

 Being located on a peninsula surrounded on three sides by water offers many advantages.
 One of the best is the boating our waters provide.
 Residents and visitors can sail, motor, row or paddle during most of the year on their choice of lakes, rivers and our neighboring freshwater seas, the Great Lakes.
 Explore the Upper Peninsula Water Trails Map HERE.